Bone-In Turkey Breast with Pear Chutney

 Servings (change as needed): 4

-- 1 half turkey breast, bone in (about 3.5 lbs) preferably brined (Note 1) or kosher (which is brined)
+- 1 half turkey breast, bone in, skin on (about 2.5-3.0 lbs) preferably brined (Note 1) or kosher (which is already brined)

 - 1 tbsp olive oil or softened butter